Haguro96/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student
+role: chengc9@illinois.edu

 # Organizations/Affiliations to show in About widget
-organizations:
+#organizations:
-- name: University of Illinois at Urbana-Champaign, Department of Electrical and Computer Engineering
+#- name: University of Illinois at Urbana-Champaign, Department of Electrical and Computer Engineering

 # Short bio (displayed in user profile at end of posts)
 bio: My reserach interest is the application of quantum dots in display devices